hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 <a name="richmond"></a>
 ### 16. Richmond

-* [Kew Gardens](https://www.kew.org/kew-gardens/whats-on) - one of the best botanical gardens in the world.
-Arrive at the opening time, as one day is not enough to see everything.
-Check the schedule of free walking tours at the information desk inside the main gift shop.
+* [Kew Gardens](https://www.kew.org/kew-gardens/whats-on) (not free) - one of the best botanical gardens in the world.
+Arrive at the opening time, as one day is not enough to see everything - see [Attractions A-Z](https://www.kew.org/kew-gardens/whats-in-the-gardens) list.
+Enter through Victoria Gate to arm yourself with a current paper map, check the schedule of free walking tours at the information desk inside the Victoria Plaza Gift Shop, and see "What's looking good right now" notice board.
 Don't miss the art galleries (included with the entrance ticket) - [Marianne North Gallery](https://www.youtube.com/watch?v=_nALt1P7UtU) (permanent exhibition) and Shirley Sherwood Gallery (temporary exhibitions) are both excellent.
-Check out the Cambridge Cottage and Duke's Garden in front of it, if they are not rented out for an event.
+My favourite places in the gardens include [Palm House](https://www.kew.org/kew-gardens/whats-in-the-gardens/palm-house), [Waterlily House](https://www.kew.org/kew-gardens/whats-in-the-gardens/waterlily-house), hard to find [Bonsai Collection](https://www.kew.org/kew-gardens/plants/bonsai-collection), [Davies Alpine House](https://www.kew.org/kew-gardens/whats-in-the-gardens/davies-alpine-house), [Rock Garden](https://www.kew.org/kew-gardens/whats-in-the-gardens/rock-garden), [Princess of Wales Conservatory](https://www.kew.org/kew-gardens/whats-in-the-gardens/princess-of-wales-conservatory), [Carnivorous Plants](https://www.kew.org/kew-gardens/whats-in-the-gardens/carnivorous-plants) collection, view from the top of the [Temperate House](https://www.kew.org/kew-gardens/whats-in-the-gardens/temperate-house), [Rhododendron Dell](https://www.kew.org/kew-gardens/whats-in-the-gardens/rhododendron-dell) in April-May, and beautiful long walks throughout the rest of the garden.
+If they are not rented out for an event, check out the inside of Cambridge Cottage and Duke's Garden in front of it.
 Check the website for evening events - spending time at Kew in the dark is truly magical.
 * Richmond Park - find the deer with huge antlers.
 Explore Isabella Plantation with 3 ponds (the best time to visit is in May when rhododendrons are in bloom).
 * London Wetland Centre is a lot of fun.
 Bring binoculars.

 **Food and drink:**
 * Petersham Nurseries Café - a wonderful place to stop for a tea and a cake in a plant-filled glasshouse.
-* Kaffee Limited - Viennese coffee and cake.
+* Kaffee Limited - Viennese cafe with awesome pastries and cakes.

 <a name="soho"></a>
 ### 17. Soho

-* Trafalgar Square and Piccadilly Circus.
+* Trafalgar Square, Piccadilly Circus, Seven Dials and Neal’s Yard.
 * Gerrard Street - the heart of London's Chinatown.
 * [Fitzrovia Chapel](https://www.fitzroviachapel.org/) - a hidden gem.
+Check [opening hours](https://www.fitzroviachapel.org/visit-us/#open).
 Don't miss "The one and the many" sculpture by [Peter Randall-Page](https://www.peterrandall-page.com/sculpture-map/) just outside the chapel.
 * Architecturally exciting campus of London School of Economics (LSE) - The Marshall Building (a gem of forward-thinking architecture), [Square the Block](https://blogs.lse.ac.uk/lsehistory/2017/04/18/all-is-not-as-it-seems-square-the-block-by-richard-wilson/) sculpture (51.51508, -0.118539), etc.
-* Liberty London - a wonderful mock Tudor building.
+* Stroll through narrow pedestrian streets - Carnaby Street, South Molton Street and St Christopher's Place.
+Don't miss Liberty London - a wonderful mock Tudor building.
-* Seven Dials and Neal’s Yard.
 * Victoria Embankment Gardens and Cleopatra's Needle.
-* Outernet London (just outside Tottenham Court Road station) - huge screens showing art...or more often adverts.
+* St George's Church Bloomsbury has an awesome unicorn on its spire.
+* [Outernet London](https://orms.co.uk/work/st-giles/) by Orms Architects (just outside Tottenham Court Road station).
+Screens show a mix of curated art and adverts that subsidise rents of music shops on Denmark street.

 **Museums and galleries:**
 * [The British Museum](https://www.britishmuseum.org/exhibitions-events) and their [Lates](https://www.britishmuseum.org/visit/late-opening-on-fridays).
 Book free tickets in advance.
+For audio guide consider their [app (not free)](https://www.britishmuseum.org/visit/audio-app) or free [Rick Steves audio guide app](https://www.ricksteves.com/watch-read-listen/audio/audio-europe).
 * [Sir John Soane's Museum](https://www.soane.org/) - the house of one of the greatest English architects; expect antiquities, sculptures, paintings and curiosities.
 * [Hunterian Museum](https://hunterianmuseum.org/) - the specimen collection of the 18th century surgeon anatomist John Hunter.
 Book free tickets in advance.
 * [Grant Museum of Zoology](https://www.ucl.ac.uk/culture/grant-museum-zoology) - a small space densely packed with skeletons.
 * [The National Gallery](https://www.nationalgallery.org.uk/whats-on).
 Book free tickets in advance.
 * [Mall galleries](https://www.mallgalleries.org.uk/exhibitions-events) - exciting temporary exhibitions, often free.
 Wildlife Artist of the Year is my favourite.
+* [The Architecture Gallery at RIBA](https://www.architecture.com/explore-architecture/exhibitions) often has great exhibitions.
 * Stroll past numerous [private art galleries](https://londongalleryweekend.art/map/).
-My favourite ones to visit include White Cube Mason’s Yard, Waddington Custot and Phillips London at 30 Berkeley Square (glass walls makes it fun to visit even when it is closed).
+My favourite ones to visit include White Cube Mason’s Yard, Waddington Custot, Phillips London at 30 Berkeley Square (glass walls makes it fun to visit even when it is closed), Saatchi Yates (also enough windows to warrant a visit when it is closed), [Unit](https://unitlondon.com/).

 **Food:**
 * Akoko - modern West African.
 Tasting menu with a vegan option.